Understanding Anemia -- Diagnosis and Treatment

 - Always consult with your doctor before taking iron supplements.
 Excess iron intake can be harmful.
 Symptoms of iron overload include fatigue, vomiting, diarrhea, headache, irritability, heart disease, and joint problems.

 - Iron supplements -- like all supplements and any medication -- should be kept out of the reach of children.
 Iron poisoning is one of the most common causes of accidental poisoning in young children.
 It can prove fatal in a matter of hours.
 Symptoms of poisoning in a child include dizziness, confusion, nausea, vomiting, and diarrhea.
 Seek medical help immediately.

 - Watch for side effects.
 You may need to continue taking iron supplements for up to one year.
 Taking iron supplements with food can help prevent common side effects, which may include nausea, diarrhea, constipation, and stomach pain.
 Let your doctor know if you continue to have side effects.
 Different formulations are available.

 - Watch for drug interactions.
 Tell your doctor if you are being treated for another condition.
 For example, calcium supplements interfere with iron absorption, so it is best to take them at different times of the day.

-- The body absorbs iron best when taken in a mildly acidic medium, so taking iron with a half-glass of orange juice or with vitamin C may be helpful.
+- The body absorbs iron best when taken in a mildly acidic medium, so your doctor may suggest taking iron with a half-glass of orange juice or with vitamin C.